 Dagangshan Chaofeng Temple Introduction

-Chaofeng Temple, located in Gangshan Village, Alian District, Kaohsiung City, sits atop Dagang Mountain, offering expansive views of the Alian urban area and the surrounding plains.
-The temple, which has a thriving incense offering, was built in the 28th year of the Qianlong reign of the Qing Dynasty (1763), making it over 250 years old and one of the earliest origins of Buddhism in southern Taiwan.
-It is primarily dedicated to Guanyin Bodhisattva and is currently designated as a second-level historical site, rich in historical significance.
-The area of Chaofeng Temple is extensive, including the Hall of the Three Saints of the West, Guanyin Hall, the Gate of Enlightenment, Little Snowfield, and the Tiger Banyan.
+Chaofeng Temple is located in Gangshan Village, Alian District, Kaohsiung City, atop Dagang Mountain.
+It offers a vast and unobstructed view, overlooking the Alian urban area and the plains below.
+Established in the 28th year of the Qianlong Emperor’s reign (1763), Chaofeng Temple has a history of 250 years and is one of the earliest centers of Buddhism in southern Taiwan, primarily dedicated to Guanyin Bodhisattva.
+It is currently listed as a secondary historical monument, rich in historical significance.
+The temple grounds are extensive, featuring the Western Three Saints Hall, Guanyin Hall, the Gate of Miaoju, a small snowy area, and the Tiger Banyan.
 Outside the temple, there is the Cihang Pudu Pond and a shopping street.
-Following the trail, visitors can enjoy the landscapes of Dagang Mountain, with distant views from Cieding to the Taiwan Strait during the day, sunset views in the evening, and a million-dollar nighttime scenery illuminated by countless lights, making it a must-visit destination for travelers coming to Gangshan.
+Walking along the trails allows visitors to enjoy the scenery of Dagang Mountain, with daytime views stretching from Cieding to the Taiwan Strait, a beautiful sunset during dusk, and a million-dollar night view filled with city lights at night—making it a must-visit destination for tourists in Gangshan.